fakenzer/fcj-workshop/content/IAM-configuration/IAM-Role-Configuration/_index.md

 3. Click "Next" to continue

-### Step 4: Assign AWS Managed Policies
+### Step 4: Attach AWS Managed Policies

-On the "Add permissions" page, find and select the following AWS managed policies:
+On the **"Add permissions"** page, search for and select the following AWS managed policies:

 #### 4.1 Lambda and Execution